 Co-curricular involvement is an important part of the student's development.
-Samford University students are encouraged to select from the numerous campus organizations for their co-curricular involvement.
+Samford University students are encouraged to select from the more than 120 campus organizations for their co-curricular involvement.
+Students may contact the Office of Student Involvement for a complete listing of student organizations.